MatrixC7/Undergraduate-Statistical-Mathematics/README.md

 # Undergraduate-Statistical-Mathematics

-The books in this repository are selected as references according to my own three-year experience as an Undergraduate of Mathematics for Statistics at Imperial College London.
+The books in this repository are selected for references according to my own three-year experience as an Undergraduate of Mathematics for Statistics at Imperial College London.

 ## Year 1